research-team/pain/README.md

 ```

-After simulation spiketimes and extracellular voltage of each fiber are recorded in ```/results``` directory.
+After simulation spiketimes and extracellular voltages of each fiber are recorded in ```/results``` directory.
+Out.spk file is spiketimes, you can open this file with any text editor.
+File in format 'vext%d[number of neuron in thread]r%d[number of thread]' is extracellular voltage for one C-fiber.
 You can plot graphs in any convenient way.